richa-vermaa/Databricks360/walkthroughs/12_dwh_data-discovery.md

    ```
    NOTE: Scroll through the properties to verify that the table type is MANAGED.

-10. Select 10 rows from table
+10. Select any 10 rows from table
     ```sql
     SELECT * FROM hive_metastore.default.nyc_yellow_taxi LIMIT 10;
     ```